 1. Consistent student experiences

 One overlooked factor that can negatively affect student persistence is an inconsistency in student experiences.
-This is especially true for online distance learning.
+This is especially true for online learning.
 Schools can say they provide students with what they need to succeed academically, but if those resources aren’t being utilized or embraced by students, it’s not effective.

 “Institutions invest a lot of time and money into the best things but rarely invest equal energy into making sure those things are used to benefit the student experience,” Kinsey says.
 He adds that something shiny and fancy is no good if it doesn’t provide a good user experience for students.
 A simple, but functional, solution is much more effective.

 2. Meeting students where they are